On some open problems concerning perfect powers: Conclusion

 \section{Conclusion}

-Kashihara’s open problem number 30 has not been completely solved yet.
-Even if the first part, concerning the probability that the trailing digit of $A001292(n)$ is $c=1,2,\dots ,9$, was solved by the author a dozen of years ago \cite{ripa:6}, the second part and the related conjecture still needs a proof or a nontrivial counterexample (the smallest candidate has $1236$ digits).
-Moreover, in the present paper, we have introduced a wider speculation that allow us to ask to ourselves how to find a term of the OEIS sequence $A353025$ (disregarding $A353025(1))$ which is not a perfect square; a challenging open problem, considering that there is not any perfect cube among the terms of $A352991$ in the interval $(1,10^{40}]$.
+Kashihara's open problem number 30 has not been completely solved yet.
+Even if the first part, concerning the probability that the trailing digit of $A001292(n)$ is $c=1,2,\dots ,9$, was solved by the author a dozen years ago \cite{ripa:6}, the conjecture in the second part still need a proof or a nontrivial counterexample (the smallest candidate has $1236$ digits).
+Moreover, in the present paper, we have introduced a wider speculation that allows us to ask ourselves how to find a term of the OEIS sequence $A353025$ (disregarding $A353025(1))$ which is not a perfect square; a challenging open problem, considering that there is not any perfect cube among the terms of $A352991$ in the interval $(1,10^{40}]$.